Albert L. Catlin: Career

-In 1850, he was appointed by the United States Senate as federal customs collector for Vermont.
+Catlin served as the collector for the port of Burlington from 1849 to 1853.
 Later in the 1850s he became a director and a member of the board of finance for the National Life Insurance Company of Montpelier, Vermont.
+He was elected as director and president of the Rutland Railroad in 1863.

-Catlin was one of six Whig presidential electors for the state of Vermont, as the 3rd district elector, during the 1848 presidential campaign and cast his vote for Zachary Taylor when the electoral college met.
+Catlin represented Orwell, Vermont, in the Vermont House of Representatives from 1847 to 1848.
+He was one of six Whig presidential electors for the state of Vermont, as the 3rd district elector, during the 1848 presidential campaign and cast his vote for Zachary Taylor when the electoral college met.
 During the 1864 presidential campaign he supported the National Union ticket and was the one of two at-large presidential electors along with three other district electors and went on to cast his vote for Abraham Lincoln.

 Mayoral

 On February 20, 1865, Catlin defeated Carolus Noyes for the mayoralty of Burlington in its first election with 413 votes to Noyes' 249 and won both wards and would serve one one-year term.
 In his mayoral address in 1866, he referred to Burlington as the "Queen City of New England", which it had been called as far back as 1848, leading to the popularization of the nickname.

+Luman A. Drew was appointed as the city's first constable on June 7, 1865, and the police made 248 arrests that year, with 90% being liquor-related.
+Drew was later appointed chief of police in 1868.